Diverse perspectives and thinking, equitable processes, a welcoming environment, and enabling all to be their authentic self.

 It is important to note that while the drivers are similar, they can also be mutually exclusive.
 It is possible for employees to feel engaged but still feel they don’t fit in or feel like they fit in but are not engaged.
 This leads to the importance of effective measurement to determine where the action is needed most.

-This focus is important not only because of its impact on business outcomes, it’s also the right thing to do.
-Research has shown that inherently there are unconscious biases and inequitable practices at play that enters into leadership decisions within almost every organization.
-The fact that these are unintentional, and the notion that they are likely not decisions being made consciously, leads to the importance of pinpointing where inequity may be happening and eliminating them so everyone reaps the benefit of working in an equitable workforce.
+Focusing on DEIB is important not only because of its impact on business outcomes, it’s also the right thing to do.
+Research has shown that inherently there are unconscious biases and inequitable practices at play that enter into leadership decisions within almost every organization.
+The fact that many biases are unintentional underscores the importance of pinpointing where inequity may be happening and addressing it so everyone reaps the benefits of an engaging and motivational employee experience.

-As a business return, accelerated performance is an outcome of engagement, and increased retention is an outcome of belonging.
+As a business return, accelerated performance and increased retention is an outcome of belonging.
 Connecting the dots between the impact of belonging and engagement leads us to a higher-performing workforce that sticks around.

 The WSA model for diversity, equity, inclusion, and belonging is a validated model based on current and historical research from the WSA benchmarking database that houses data collected from millions of employees.
 Our most recent validation study in 2021 included over one million respondents from organizations ranging in size from 60 to 65K+ employees across more than 15 industries such as manufacturing, financial services, food services, and healthcare.

 We begin with the following three-item index, that when combined becomes our overall measure of belonging:

 We then collect as much data as we can around diversity facts within the organization to deep-dive into the current diversity structure of the organization.

 Then we look into the top-down drivers of belonging to understand the level to which the company is creating a culture of belonging and equitable processes throughout the organization.

 Next, we measure the bottom-up drivers such as: